neuro-dmitriy/neuro-dmitriy/README.md

   - processing and analyzing an array of electrophysiology and imaging neural recordings
   - intricate psychophysics experiments
   - new algorithms for information theory and spectral decomposition of time-series and imaging data

-- **Showcase some classic data science projects**:
-  - It's time to Kaggle

 - **Learn and Experiment**:
   - catch up on all that LLM hype
   - play around with transformers, with particular interest in the ones implementing selective attention, e.g. Sparse Transformer and Longformer

-  - polish off and showcase classic data science skills, expanding my toolbox.
+- **Showcase some classic data science projects**:
+  - It's time to Kaggle

 Let's go!